 With so much choice you may be wondering where to start.
-Scroll our list for inspiration, or go straight to the section that interests you most; whether it’s things to see and do in the city centre, spending a day out at Tredegar House, wildlife spotting at the RSPB Wetlands Reserve, visiting a Roman fortress, learning about the 18th century canal, finding local places to stay, or finding options for exploring the wider area of South Wales, you'll find information on it all below.
+Scroll through our list for inspiration, or go straight to the section that interests you most; whether it’s things to see and do in the city centre, spending a day out at Tredegar House, wildlife spotting at the RSPB Wetlands Reserve, cycling in Geraint Thomas National Velodrome of Walesvisiting a Roman fortress, learning about the 18th century canal, finding local places to eat and places to stay, or finding options for exploring the wider area of South Wales, you'll find information on it all below.

 night photo across river to Riverfront Theatre and Arts Centre, Newport.